aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/docs/deploy-environment.md

 The AWS CloudFormation template for this tutorial includes configuration parameters that you can customize.
 Some of these settings, such as instance type, will affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.

-This tutorial requires a license for IBM Spectrum LSF.
-If you have available LSF licenses for your on-prem clusters, check with your IBM sale representative to be sure you are entitled to use these licenses for cloud-based LSF clusters.

-If you don’t have available LSF licenses, you can use a [trial version of LSF](https://www.ibm.com/account/reg/us-en/signup?formid=urx-31573), which allows up to 90 days of free usage in a non-production environment.
+This tutorial requires the [trial version](https://www.ibm.com/account/reg/us-en/signup?formid=urx-31573) of IBM Spectrum LSF, which allows up to 90 days of free usage in a non-production environment.

 ## Workshop Architecture